-- Record the responses on a whiteboard or butcher's paper.
-Discuss the responses.
+- Record responses on a whiteboard or butcher's paper.

-- Show the slide 'What is a complaint?'.
+- Show the slide 'Tips for making a complaint'.

-- Show the slide 'Different types of complaints'.
+- Show the slide 'Making decisions about complaints'.

 - Show the slide 'Focus questions'.

-Summarise the previous discussion by asking learners the following focus questions and discussing their responses.
+Summarise the previous discussion by asking learners the following questions.

-- What can you do if you have a problem at work?
+- What can you do if you are not happy with the decision about your complaint?

-Show the slide 'Igor's story'.
-Ask learners to watch and listen to Igor's story.
+Show the slide 'Melissa's story'.
+Ask learners to watch and listen to Melissa's story.
 Replay the story if you need to.

 Show the slide 'Discussion questions'.

-Discuss the following questions about Igor's story with learners.
+Discuss the following questions about Melissa's story with learners.

-- What is the main problem leading to Igor's complaint?
+- What is the main problem leading to Melissa's complaint?

 Show the slide 'Workbook activities'.

-Debrief Igor's story by discussing these questions with learners.
+Debrief Melissa's story by discussing these questions with learners.
 They highlight the issues that this particular story has raised in relation to complaints.
 They also reinforce the focus questions of this topic.